scahyono/aifu/README.md

 ## Troubleshooting

-If you encounter any issues while running AIfu, check the `aifus/{waifu_location}/aifu_chat.log` file for detailed error logs.
-This can help in diagnosing and resolving any problems.
+Encounter issues while running AIfu?
+Refer to the `aifus/{aifu_location}/aifu_chat.log` file for detailed error logs to assist in diagnosing and resolving any problems.

 ## Contributing

-Contributions to improve AIfu are welcome!
-Feel free to open an issue or submit a pull request on the project's repository.
+Contributions to enhance AIfu are always welcome!
+Open an issue or submit a pull request on the project's repository.

 ## License

-AIfu is open-source software released under the MIT License.
-See the `LICENSE.txt` file for more details.
+AIfu is open-source software, released under the MIT License.
+Refer to the `LICENSE.txt` file for more details.